The Future of CMMC Compliance

 - Avoid jumping to the end solution: For example, you need to review your entire application security process before pursuing a specific IT solution that is promised to meet all of your security needs.
 As legendary software engineer Fred Brooks often lamented, there is no “Silver Bullet” in software engineering.
 That rings true for cybersecurity as well.

-Instead, focus on manageable implementation of security best practices that integrate with current solutions (with an eye for the future) and generate the best ROI for the business’ operations, as well as for your IT and security teams.
+Instead, focus on manageable implementation of security best practices that integrate with current solutions (with an eye on future success) and generate the best ROI for the business’ operations, as well as for your IT and security teams.

 Improve Your IT Security Processes